Why Brentwood

 Does Lily Garipova speak Russian for Brentwood transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Brentwood and the broader far East Contra Costa in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Brentwood and the broader far East Contra Costa in either English or Russian.
 Russian-language Brentwood page: lilygaripova.com/ru/brentwood-realtor/.

 Is Heritage High really the LUHSD flagship?

 Yes.
 Heritage High School (LUHSD, ~2,641 students, 2005 opening) ranks U.S. News #386 California, the highest-ranked of the three LUHSD comprehensive high schools (Liberty HS #741, Freedom HS #1,013).
 Heritage carries the deepest AP catalog in the district, strong athletics including football and water polo, and a competitive marching band.
-Most south Brentwood and Brentwood Hills addresses feed Heritage.
-The attendance-area premium over Liberty HS and Freedom HS catchments is meaningful, typically $50K to $150K on otherwise-comparable single-family.
+Most south Brentwood addresses feed Heritage.
+Attendance assignment (Heritage, Liberty, or Freedom) is set by parcel, and published third-party rankings differ by school, so a buyer should verify the exact assignment with the LUHSD registrar before an offer rather than assuming from the neighbourhood.

 What are Brentwood property taxes and Mello-Roos rates?